garygr2002/Rebalance/README.md

 * <b>sphg</b> is the preference set for the S&P 500 high ([-h sphg](#-high-sphg) option)
 * <b>sptd</b> is the preference set for the S&P 500 today ([-t sptd](#-today-sptd) option)

-Note that in this equation, the level 1 category weight for stocks has been converted from a weight to a percentage, and this necessitates that the software also modify the other level 1 category weights (bonds, cash, and real estate) to convert these to percentages as well.
+Note that in this equation, the <b>Level 1</b> category weight for stocks has been converted from a weight to a percentage, and this necessitates that the software also modify the other <b>Level 1</b> category weights (bonds, cash, and real estate) to convert these to percentages as well.
 It does this in proportion to the original weight preferences that the user had set for these categories.

 The equity adjustment that the software makes with regard to the S&P 500 today versus last close is a different beast.
 The software will make this adjustment for all accounts in all portfolios, and the adjustment is not affected by the setting of the adjust-from-high flag for any portfolio.
 The software assumes that the user has declared valuations of all accounts and portfolios in the [Holding File](#holding-file) as of S&P 500 last close.
 It therefore assumes - perhaps in a naive way - that the stated valuations will decrease, or increase in proportion to the change reflected in the S&P 500 today.
 The way the user turns off this adjustment is not to set the value of the S&P 500 last close or S&P 500 today.
 If the user wants to preserve the ability to adjust the portfolio versus last high, however, the only option is not to set the S&P 500 last close.
 Let us summarize what can be done in a table by clearing or setting the proper preference: